Our healthcare courses make everyone better

 Aims / objectives

-• Discuss causes of various common chronic diseases.
+• Describe the causes and progression of common chronic conditions

-• Provide appropriate health promotion and lifestyle advice
+• Provide health promotion and lifestyle advice aligned with national guidance

-• Be aware of signs of patient deterioration
+• Recognise signs of patient deterioration and escalate concerns appropriately

 Course programme